-If a lien given an insider for a present consideration is not perfected as against a subsequent bona fide purchaser or is so perfected after a delay following an extension of credit secured by the lien, foreclosure of the lien may result in a transfer for an antecedent debt that is voidable under Section 5(b).
-Subsection (b) does not apply to an action under Section 4(a)(1) to avoid a transfer or obligation because made or incurred with actual intent to hinder, delay, or defraud any creditor.
+If a lien given an insider for a present consideration is not perfected as against a subsequent bona fide purchaser or is so perfected after a delay following an extension of credit secured by the lien, foreclosure of the lien may result in a transfer for an antecedent debt that is voidable under Section 5(b) infra.
+Subsection (b) does not apply to an action under Section-4(a)(1) to avoid a transfer or obligation because made or incurred with actual intent to hinder, delay, or defraud any creditor.

-6. Subsection (c) is an adaptation of Bankruptcy Code § 547(c)(1) (1984).
-A transfer to an insider for an antecedent debt may be voidable under § 5(b).
+(6).
+Subsection (c) is an adaptation of Bankruptcy Code § 547(c)(1) (1984).
+A transfer to an insider for an antecedent debt may be voidable under § 5(b) infra.

 SECTION 4.
-TRANSFER OR OBLIGATION VOIDABLE AS TO PRESENT OR FUTURE CREDITOR.
+TRANSFERS AND OBLIGATIONS VOIDABLE AS TO PRESENT

+AND FUTURE CREDITORS.

-- (a) A transfer made or obligation incurred by a debtor is voidable as to a creditor, whether the creditor's claim arose before or after the transfer was made or the obligation was incurred, if the debtor made the transfer or incurred the obligation: - (1) with actual intent to hinder, delay, or defraud any creditor of the debtor; or - (2) without receiving a reasonably equivalent value in exchange for the transfer or obligation, and the debtor: - (i) was engaged or was about to engage in a business or a transaction for which the remaining assets of the debtor were unreasonably small in relation to the business or transaction; or - (ii) intended to incur, or believed or reasonably should have believed that the debtor would incur, debts beyond the debtor's ability to pay as they became due. - (b) In determining actual intent under subsection (a)(1), consideration may be given, among other factors, to whether:
+- (a) A transfer made or obligation incurred by a debtor is voidable as to a creditor, whether the creditor's claim arose before or after the transfer was made or the obligation was - 31 incurred, if the debtor made the transfer or incurred the obligation: - 32 (1) with actual intent to hinder, delay, or defraud any creditor of the debtor; or - 33 (2) without receiving a reasonably equivalent value in exchange for the transfer or - obligation, and the debtor: - 35 (i) was engaged or was about to engage in a business or a transaction for - 36 which the remaining assets of the debtor were unreasonably small in relation to the business or

-- (1) the transfer or obligation was to an insider; - (2) the debtor retained possession or control of the property transferred after the transfer: - (3) the transfer or obligation was disclosed or concealed; - (4) before the transfer was made or obligation was incurred, the debtor had been sued or threatened with suit; - (5) the transfer was of substantially all the debtor's assets; - (6) the debtor absconded; - (7) the debtor removed or concealed assets; - (8) the value of the consideration received by the debtor was reasonably equivalent to the value of the asset transferred or the amount of the obligation incurred; - (9) the debtor was insolvent or became insolvent shortly after the transfer was made or the obligation was incurred; - (10) the transfer occurred shortly before or shortly after a substantial debt was incurred; and - (11) the debtor transferred the essential assets of the business to a lienor that transferred the assets to an insider of the debtor. - (c) A creditor making a claim for relief under subsection (a) has the burden of proving the elements of the claim for relief by a preponderance of the evidence.
+1 transaction; or 2 (ii) intended to incur, or believed or reasonably should have believed that 3 the debtor would incur, debts beyond the debtor's ability to pay as they became due.
+4 (b) In determining actual intent under subsection (a)(1), consideration may be given, 5 among other factors, to whether: 6 (1) the transfer or obligation was to an insider; 7 (2) the debtor retained possession or control of the property transferred after the 8 transfer; 9 (3) the transfer or obligation was disclosed or concealed; 10 (4) before the transfer was made or obligation was incurred, the debtor had been 11 sued or threatened with suit; 12 (5) the transfer was of substantially all the debtor's assets; 13 (6) the debtor absconded; 14 (7) the debtor removed or concealed assets; 15 (8) the value of the consideration received by the debtor was reasonably 16 equivalent to the value of the asset transferred or the amount of the obligation incurred; 17 (9) the debtor was insolvent or became insolvent shortly after the transfer was 18 made or the obligation was incurred; 19 (10) the transfer occurred shortly before or shortly after a substantial debt was 20 incurred; and 21 (11) the debtor transferred the essential assets of the business to a lienor that 22 transferred the assets to an insider of the debtor.
+23 (c) A creditor making a claim under subsection (a) has the burden of proving the